-If the unit comes with electromechanical (EM) controls, then no adjustment is necessary.
+If the unit comes with electro-mechanical (EM) controls, then no adjustment is necessary.

-If the unit comes with the SystemVuTM controller option, then refer to its installation control manual for details on adjusting "Cooling Lock-Out" setting and configure for the specific job requirements.
+If the unit has a field-installed third-party controller, then refer to its installation control manual for details on adjusting the "Cooling Lock-Out" setting and configure for the specific job requirements.